In Today’s Issue

 University Mourns the Loss of Norma Harary

 The University mourns the loss of Norma Harary, an administrator for neurodevelopmental and behavioral pediatrics.
 Harary, who first joined the University in 1994, died Sept.
-8. The University flag will be lowered Sept.
+8. She was 73 and lived in Rochester.
+The University flag will be lowered Sept.
 20 in her honor.
 Her obituary appeared in the Democrat and Chronicle.

 Jazz at the MAG